john-/xmit_mxnet/README.md

 This is intended to implement a CNN for audio classification of voice and data transmissions.

 The MXNet perl API is used to classify audio files (currently 2 categories).
-Results appear to be good with my simple requirements as testing post training shows 100% success rate.
+Results so far are good.
+With my simple requirements and minimal test data there is 100% correct classificaiton.

-The input is radio transmissions that represent human speaking or a data transmission.
+The input is radio transmissions (.wav) that represent either a human speaking or a data transmission.
 Previously, I have been doing this classification with SoX voice detection function (much lower success rate).

 Unlike [Gluon Audio](https://cwiki.apache.org/confluence/display/MXNET/Gluon+-+Audio) which uses librosa to extract MFCCs I am creating spectrograms (png image files) as input to the network.
 I would like to use the Gluon Audio approach however it is currently dependent on librosa which is python only.
 Gluon Audio mentions MXNet FFT operator on CPU as a possible future replacement for this dependency.
 So hopefully this can be used at some point.